ningoink/poker/README.md

 ## Roadmap

 To be continued.
-Also see this repo issues [here](https://github.com/ningowood/poker-coder/issues).
+Also see this repo milestone [here](https://github.com/ningowood/poker-coder/milestone).

 ## Contribute

 Let's make this repo better!
 If you're interested in helping, all contributions are welcome and appreciated.

 Check out the [Contributing document](./CONTRIBUTING.md) for the details.
 Thanks!
 ## License

 Copyright © 2020 NingoWood.